Stormpegy/LeonardoSDVX-Shield/README.md

 ![Img Back](https://github.com/Stormpegy/LeonardoSDVX-Shield/blob/master/imgs/img-2.png)

+## Parts and construction

+x32 header pins, standard 2.54mm spacing (Optional +2 if you wish to put headers on the system pins)

+Very cheap, Can be found for as cheap as $1USD for 10pcs 40pin online.

+x9 JST-XH 4 Pin style straight THT connectors (Ensure you get straight through hole, you will likely struggle if you get right angle or smd)

+These XH connectors can be found as sets with cables as well, It's recommend to get 25-30cm wires if you get a set.
+JST brand is not important, Just ensure they are XH style spacing (2.5mm/2.54mm)

+Crimps, Buttons, Leonardo and all the other parts to build a controller are also required but this just covers the parts for this shield, reference the cons&stuff for a great guide on making your own controller.

 ## Ordering
 These can be ordered very cheaply through a PCB manufacturer such as JLCPCB, they cost $2USD for 5-10qty and shipping is around $5USD to Malaysia and $6USD to Australia.